-Vertical profiles of aerosol extinction k and BrO number concentration $\rho{\rm BrO}$ (which are later converted to BrO VMR profiles) are are retrieved from MAX-DOAS measurements of dSCDs of ${\rm O_4}$ and BrO, respectively, using the HEIPRO profile retrieval algorithm already described elsewhere (Frieß et al., 2006, 2011; Frieß et al., 2016, 2019) (Frieß et al., 2006, 2011).
-Based on the well-known optimal estimation method (OEM) (Rodgers, 2000), the algorithm determines the most probable a maximum a posteriori solution for the atmospheric state (here: aerosol extinction and BrO concentration vertical profiles) by comparison of measured MAX-DOAS dSCDs with dSCDs modelled by the SCIATRAN radiative transfer model (Rozanov et al., 2014).
+Vertical profiles of aerosol extinction k and BrO number concentration ρ{BrO} are retrieved from MAX-DOAS measurements of dSCDs of O4 and BrO, respectively, using the HEIPRO profile retrieval algorithm already described elsewhere (Frieß et al., 2006, 2011).
+Based on the well-known optimal estimation method (OEM) (Rodgers, 2000), the algorithm determines a maximum a posteriori solution for the atmospheric state (here: aerosol extinction and BrO concentration vertical profiles) by comparison of measured MAX-DOAS dSCDs with dSCDs modelled by the SCIATRAN radiative transfer model (Rozanov et al., 2014).
 Note that all viewing directions listed in Section 2.2, including negative elevation angles, are included in the retrieval.
 The limited information content of the measurements requires additional constraints, which are provided by an a priori vertical profile and the according a priori covariance matrix.
-The a priori covariance matrix ${\bf S}a$ contains the square of the a priori error in each layer as diagonal elements.
-Non-diagonal elements introduce a correlation between different layers and are set to $S{a,ij} = \sqrt{S{a,ii} S{a,jj}} \cdot e^{(h_i - h_j)^2/\sigma_a^2}$ , with $h_i$ being the centre height of layer i, and with the correlation length $\sigma_a$ determining the degree of vertical smoothing.
+The a priori covariance matrix S_a contains the square of the a priori error in each layer as diagonal elements.
+Non-diagonal elements introduce a correlation between different layers and are set to $S{a,ij} = \sqrt{S{a,ii} S{a,jj}} \cdot e^{(h_i - h_j)^2 / \sigma_a^2}$, with h_i being the centre height of layer i, and with the correlation length σ_a determining the degree of vertical smoothing.

-The main settings of the aerosol and BrO gas retrievals at both sites are listen in Table 3.
+225 The main settings of the aerosol and BrO gas retrievals at both sites are listen in Table 3.
 A priori profiles exponentially decreasing with altitude are chosen.
 The state vectors are represented as the logarithm of the aerosol extinction and BrO number concentration profiles, respectively.
 Through this, negative extinction and concentration values are excluded and the retrieved state can cover a larger range of possible values.